LGBTQ culture in Baltimore: Discrimination

 In May 2019, a hate crime occurred at Same Gender Love, an LGBT-themed shop in Mount Vernon.
 Two unidentified men set fire to a rainbow flag outside of the boutique.
 The Baltimore Police Department's criminal intelligence unit and LGBT liaison, along with Central District officers, are investigating the incident.

 LGBT rights

+Transgender flag at the Baltimore Pride parade 2013.

 In April 2019, the Baltimore City Council unanimously voted to pass a policy allowing transgender and transsexual students to use the names and pronouns of their choosing, as well as usage of restrooms in accordance with a person's gender identity.

-Health

-Many black bisexual and black gay men in Baltimore are "on the down low."
-Men who are "down-low" identify as heterosexual, but also have sex with men.
-This is often due to homophobia in the African-American community.
-The taboo on acknowledging homosexuality and bisexuality can contribute to issues of infidelity and higher rates of HIV/AIDS.
-Black bisexual men may conceal their bisexuality while projecting an image of machismo.
-As part of his research into the "down-low" phenomena for his 2004 book On the Down Low, gay author and HIV/AIDS activist J. L. King interviewed 2,500 men on the down-low, many of them from Baltimore.

 Organizations

 The Pride Center of Maryland is a nonprofit organization serving the lesbian, gay, bisexual and transgender population of Baltimore and its metropolitan area.
 The Pride Center offers two groups for lesbians; SILhouette - Spiritually In-tuned Lesbians, a group for religious lesbians; and Sistahs of Pride, a group for lesbians of color.
 The center also offers several groups for transgender people, including Akanni – Black Transmen, Inc., the Baltimore Trans*Masculine Alliance (BTMA), and Tran*quility (a support group for trans women.

 The Portal, now defunct, was a center for LGBT African Americans in the Baltimore metropolitan area.

 BPT Charm City (Bi & Proud Together), a Baltimore-based organization that holds a monthly support group for people who identify as bisexual, pansexual, or fluid, was founded in June 2014.
 The organization was formed to cultivate a space for the bisexual community, due to perceived marginalization from both heterosexuals and LGBT communities.

 Due to a lack of support for gay, lesbian, bisexual, and transgender Latinos in Baltimore, an organization called IRIS (Individuality, Respect, Integrity, and Sexuality) was created in 2016 to cater to the LGBT Latino community of Baltimore.
 Previous programs directed at LGBT Latinos have come and gone, but IRIS is designed to be more permanent.
 While most LGBT services in Baltimore are in the gayborhood of Mount Vernon, the majority of Baltimore's LGBT Latinos live in Highlandtown alongside their heterosexual Latino peers.
 In addition to the problem of location, LGBT Latinos face intersectional barriers to access and equality, including immigration status, language fluency, and cultural acceptance.